 If you haven't properly considered the true cost of boat ownership before buying one, you'll very likely be in for a nasty shock.
 The cost of buying the boat is only the beginning - take these recently advertised beauties for example...

-But first a few inescapable facts relating to the cost of owning and operating a sailboat:
+Before you rush out and put down a deposit, first you may wish to consider a few inescapable facts relating to the cost of owning and operating a sailboat:

-Having got those out of the way, and before analysing a 'real-life' example based on a 36 foot cruising boat, let's take a look at the annual components of cost (items 1 to 7) that go to make up the true cost of boat ownership.
+Having got those out of the way, and before analysing a 'real-life' example based on a 36-foot cruising boat, let's take a look at the annual components of cost (items 1 to 7 below) that go to make up the true cost of boat ownership.

 The capital cost represents the amount paid for the boat, plus the cost of all additional equipment required to make her ready for sea.

-On a new boat, the additional equipment required (for example safety gear, mooring lines, ground tackle, autohelm, davits, dinghy and outboard, solar panels and/or wind generator, bimini, dodger etc, etc) will be substantial, but a secondhand boat will probably have most of this included in the sale.
+On a new boat, the additional equipment required (for example safety gear, mooring lines, ground tackle, autohelm, davits, dinghy and outboard, solar panels and/or wind generator, bimini, dodger etc, etc) will be substantial, but a secondhand boat will probably have most of this included in the sale price.